 A corporation's owners, known as shareholders, receive the benefit of limited liability for the obligations of the corporation, and are thus ordinarily shielded from the corporation's creditors even in the event that the corporation lacks sufficient capital or resources to satisfy its debts and obligations.

 Procedural requirements imposed on corporations may deter some businesses from opting to incorporate.
 For example, a corporation must appoint officers, must hold annual meetings, and must make annual filings with the state.

 Corporations are treated as C Corporations unless they elect to be treated as S Corporations.

 The C Corporation is a well-established corporate form that offers protection from liability to its shareholders.
 There is no corporate form with stronger liability limits, and those limits have been well-defined by court decisions.

-The C Corporation may become a public corporation, with its shares being bought and sold either through a stock market or "over the counter".
-While some other business entities may be useful for some larger organizations, notably law firms, accounting firms, medical practices, and similar professional practices that may be restricted from forming as corporations, the advantages to larger companies in operating as a C Corporation should be considered when making a choice of business entity.
+While some other business entities may be useful for some larger organizations or professional service providers, notably law firms, accounting firms, medical practices, and similar professional practices that may be restricted from forming as corporations, the advantages to larger companies in operating as a C Corporation should be considered when making a choice of business entity.